Homological dimensions of Schur algebras $S(p,2p)$ and an Auslander-type correspondence: Cohomological properties of Young and Specht modules

 \begin{Lemma} Assume that $p>3$.
 Then, ${\rm Ext}^i_{\Lambda_k(p, 2p)}(Y^{\lambda}, X)=0$ for all $i\geq 1$ and $\lambda\neq \la p\ra$. \end{Lemma} \begin{proof} If $Y^{\lambda}$ is projective, then the result is clear.
 Assume that $Y^{\lambda}$ is not projective and $\lambda \neq \la p\ra$.
 Since $Y^{\lambda}$ is self-dual we obtain by Theorem \ref{thm2dot2dot1} for all $1\leq i\leq p-3$.

-Recall that we have a projective resolution of $Y^{\lambda}$ of length $p-2$, where all terms except the end terms are projective and injective.
+By Remark \ref{pdimYoungmodules}, $Y^{\lambda}$ has projective dimension equal to $p-2$ and the middle terms of the resolution constructed are projective and injective.

 So, $\Ext_{\Lambda}^i(Y^\lambda, X)=0$ for $i>p-2$ and So we only need to deal with a resolution where non-zero homomorphisms occur.
 Since $X$ has length two and the socle is labelled by $\la 3, 1\ra$, non-zero homomorphisms only occur when $\lambda=\la 2\ra$ by Proposition \ref{5dotonedotone}.
 So, consider the exact sequence

 where $\Omega^{p-3}(Y^{\la 2\ra}) =U \cong U{\la 4, 3\ra \choose \la 4, 2\ra}$.

 Applying ${\rm Hom}_{\Lambda}(-, X)$ to the exact sequence (\ref{eq15double}) we get the exact sequence

 The second and the third terms of the sequence are each 1-dimensional and so ${\rm Ext}^1_{\Lambda}(U, X)$ and ${\rm Hom}_{\Lambda}(U, X)$ have the same vector space dimension.
 So, it is enough to show that ${\rm Hom}_{\Lambda}(U, X)$ is zero.
 We have